Guardians vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has recorded 103 hits with 14 doubles, two triples, 18 home runs and 56 walks.
-He has driven in 69 runs with four stolen bases.
+- Alex Bregman has 103 hits with 14 doubles, two triples, 18 home runs, 58 walks and 69 RBI.
+He's also stolen four bases.

 Bregman Recent Games